jayemerson/big.char/README.md

 ## Getting Started

-The next to last command will trigger a warning because the string is truncated to three (3) characters.
+The next to last command triggers a warning because the string is truncated to three (3) characters.

 ---